ianduke25/ianduke25/README.md

 ## **Academic Experience**

-◆ M.S. of Data Science @ University of San Francisco
+◆ M.S. in Data Science @ University of San Francisco

-◆ B.A. of Government and Psychology @ Cornell University
+◆ B.A. in Government and Psychology @ Cornell University

 ## **Social Impact and Research Interests**